kibook/s1kd-tools/tools/s1kd-newdm/README.md

 =======

 -\#, --code &lt;DMC&gt;
 The data module code of the new data module.
+The prefix "DMC-" is optional.

+If - is given for the code, a random data module code will be generated.
+If only a model identification code is given instead (e.g., `-# TEST`), or the `.defaults` file specifies a default model identification code, this will be used as part of the random code.
+The information type of the random code will be 000A-D.

 -$, --issue &lt;issue&gt;
 Specify which issue of S1000D to use.
 Currently supported issues are: